Global Aid Effort Begins For Myanmar Quake Relief - UrduPoint

 - Hong Kong -

-Hong Kong dispatched a 51-person team to Myanmar on Saturday, along with two search and rescue dogs and nine tonnes of equipment, including life detectors, the government said.
+A 51-person team from Hong Kong has arrived in Myanmar, the financial hub's government said Sunday.
+The city also sent two search and rescue dogs and nine tonnes of equipment, including life detectors.

+The city has earmarked HK$30 million ($3.8 million) for emergency relief support to Myanmar, it said in a statement.

 - India -

-An Indian aid flight landed in Myanmar on Saturday, and more are on the way.
+An Indian aid flight landed in Myanmar on Saturday, with more on the way.

 "A search and rescue team and medical team is also accompanying this flight," he added.